Ammar0021/Stream-Scoop/README.md

 # Stream Scoop

-A sleek script to grab videos, audios, and subtitles from most sites.
+A Sleek Script to Grab Videos, Audios, and Subtitles from most sites.

 ## Requirements